Consensys/quorum/docs/Privacy/Tessera/Configuration/Configuration Overview.md

 ]
 ```

+Note that there are two configuration entries relating to the server address:
+- `serverAddress` - In normal use, you will only need this (e.g. `http://localhost:9001`).
+- `bindingAddress` - This is an optional endpoint to use for the binding.
+This is useful if you need to bind to an internal IP whilst advertising an external IP using `serverAddress`.

 Each server is individually configurable and can advertise over HTTP, HTTPS or a Unix Socket.
 The format of an individual server config is slightly different between Tessera v0.9 and v0.8:

 #### Server configuration (v0.9)